 Best Duck Hunting Wader Under $100:

-The TideWe Hunting Waders are one of the best bangs for your buck if budget friendly is what you are looking for.
-These waders pack a lot of features that some of the higher end waders do at a lot smaller sticker price.
+The TideWe Hunting Waders are one of the best bangs for your buck if you want something budget-friendly.
+These waders pack many features that some higher-end waders do at a much smaller sticker price.
 They are made out a 3.5 mm neoprene material with a comfortable rubber boot.
 They are offered in both 600 and 800 gram 3M Thinsulate material.
 Not only do they keep you warm, but they keep you dry as well.
-I spent several days afield testing these waders out hunting a variety of terrains.
+I spent several days in the field testing these waders out and hunting in various terrains.
 They are not only durable but waterproof as well.
-As far as warranty goes it is 1 year from the date of purchase.
+As far as warranty goes, it is 1 year from the date of purchase.

 They are offered in several sizes as well.
 They base their sizes from standard boot sizes and range from 7 to 14.
 With a quick look at their size guide it’s easy to figure out what you need.
 When it comes to cost these MSRP at $119.00.
 If you’re in the market for a less-expensive but durable wader you can’t go wrong with these.